FIT2082/28244699_RESEARCH_NOTEBOOK/week11.md

-We discussed the steps we needed to take to complete the project, and what we had done so far, we discussed different navigation techniques we could implement of particular interest was a navigation method whereby the use would have a map in their hands and they could pick a point in the map where they would want to go once they do this  they may then teleport to that place.
+We discussed the steps we needed to take to complete the project, and what we had done so far, we discussed different navigation techniques we could implement of particular interest was a navigation method whereby the use would have a mab in their hands and they could pick a point in the map where they would want to go once they do this  they may then teleport to that place.
 Jason and I decided we would first try implement a way for the user to teleport from one place to another and we did not manage to do this task.